 Thereby, the electricity starts to flow as the circuit is complete.

 When the voltage was increased to thousands of volts, a faint luminous ray was seen, extending from the holes present behind the cathode.

 Then, the light emitted from the ray was passed via the strong electric field formed between two plates, charge positive and negative.
 The light beam was found to curve towards the positive plate and was thus charged negatively.
-It was named Cathode Rays because of originating from the Cathode of the Tube.
+It was named Cathode Rays because it originated from the Cathode of the Tube.